COMP2281/software-engineering-group-17/documentation/Requirement-Specification.md

 #### Agile Versus Plan Driven

-Due to the nature of video games being an experience measured by players enjoyability rather than a quantitative measure, it can be very difficult to approach this project from a plan driven perspective.
-As such it would be very challenging to plan the entire game development out from start to finish.
-As such we will be taking an agile scrum approach to development, as it helps us in several ways:
+We will be taking an agile scrum approach to development, as it helps us in several ways:

 1. Adaptability to Change